Interview – Ally Dickaty of The Virginmarys

 CrypticRock.com – Exactly, that makes perfect sense.
 The band is set to return with your sophomore studio album, Divides, in May.
 You mentioned it was whittled down to around twelve songs.
 What was the writing and recording process like for this album?

 Ally Dickaty – It was absolutely amazing.
 We spent a couple of months with one of our favorite producers, Gil Norton.
-That was kind of a dream come true to us.
+That was kind of a dream come true for us.
 It was a whole new recording process for us, a lot more full.
-It was incredible with a producer which has produced Foo Fighters, Pixies, and albums that you continue to go back to as you are growing up.
+It was incredible with a producer who has produced Foo Fighters, Pixies, and albums that you continue to go back to as you are growing up.
 To have that guy saying how good these songs are that you have written, we just went with it and played our hearts out, gave a lot of the control to Gil, and it made up the album that we are coming out with.

 CrypticRock.com – That sounds like a fantastic experience.
 Gil has been involved in many great records in the past.

 Ally Dickaty – Yes, we absolutely love the guy.
-We keep in touch with him and I am really glad to have him in my life.
+We keep in touch with him, and I am really glad to have him in my life.
 The music aside, it is great to spend that time with Gil.
 We are just happy with how the record sounds.

 CrypticRock.com – All positive things to hear.
-Listeners were first introduced to this new material in late 2015 when you released “Into Dust,” and more recently, “Motherless Land” as well as “Moths To a Flame.”
-All three of these tracks are a bit different, but very intense, lyrically as well as musically.
+Listeners were first introduced to this new material in late 2015 when you released “Into Dust” and, more recently, “Motherless Land,” as well as “Moths To a Flame.”
+All three of these tracks are a bit different but very intense, lyrically as well as musically.
 Is it safe to say these songs are a good representation of Divides?

 Ally Dickaty – Yes, they are different songs.
 Lyrically, it is a good indication of what is going to be on the album, there is a lot of social commentary going.
 It is a roller coaster ride from start to finish.

 CrypticRock.com – It is refreshing to hear you have lyrics with intense meaning and social commentary.
-There just seems to be a lot is going on in the world right now.
+There just seems to be a lot going on in the world right now.
 Many listeners would agree that it is important for artists to talk about these things.

 Ally Dickaty – Yes, I just do not understand.
-You wake up to it, you open your door to it, and everyday of your life, you experience it.
+You wake up to it, you open your door to it, and every day of your life, you experience it.
 So I do not understand why people are not writing about what they are experiencing.
 I do not think music should ever be that you read a book on how to write a song.
-People are going to listen to music about partying and love songs, but I don’t know, there is just so much going on in the world today.
+People are going to listen to music about partying and love songs, but I don’t know; there is just so much going on in the world today.
 You think artists should be writing about it and speaking about it.

 divides